johann-lau/Bot/README.md

 ### Math help

-For technics: Any Python function in the math, numpy, random or default module is available.
+For technics: Any Python function in the math, cmath, numpy, random or default module is available.

 From | Import as
 :--: | :-------:
 Math | N/A
+Cmath | N/A
 Numpy| np
 Random | ra